kintone-workshops/ai-kintone-gallery/docs/Workshop_Steps.md

 The size and number of images can be hand typed for this workshop.
 We will generate one image for now.
-We want the raw image data to process it into an uploadable file.
+We want the raw image data to process into an uploadable file.

 Next, our [Kintone PUT request](../src/requests/kintonePUTRequest.js), takes in three variables to upload to Kintone: